jlramirezcolon/hlg-life-detection/README.md

-# LUMOS (Life Unveiled via Molecular Orbital Signatures)
+# Life/Nonlife Discrimination via Orbital Energy Gaps
 Code and data used to reproduce the results outlined in "Distinguishing life from non-life via molecular frontier orbital energy gaps".

 # Citation